Bolivia: A network of 'MIL Super Agents' prepares to dismantle disinformation | Latin America | DW | 09.09.2024

 Bolivia: A network of 'MIL Super Agents' prepares to dismantle disinformation

-The Muy Waso Foundation and DW Akademie have created an innovative learning experience where participants come up with proposals for counteracting misinformation and hate speech in Bolivia.
+The Muy Waso Foundation and DW Akademie have created an innovative learning experience where participants create proposals for countering misinformation and hate speech in Bolivia.

-One team of young communicators and activists built a mobile cart to share information about MIL in the popular markets of the city of Tarija that could be used to reach mothers at risk of falling for misinformation or being the victims of scams on social networks.
-This is just one of the examples of MIL learning experiences the Muy Waso Foundation, with the support of DW Akademie, implemented between 2023 and 2024 in Bolivia.
+team of young communicators and activists at one workshop, for example, built a miniature mobile cart to symbolize how to share information about MIL in the popular markets of Tarija, a city.
+The cart could be used to reach mothers susceptible to misinformation or becoming victims of social network scams.
+This is just one of the MIL learning experiences that the Muy Waso Foundation, with DW Akademie support, implemented in Bolivia between 2023 and 2024.

 Bolivien I DW Akademie Workshop